pruthvi-naskanti/assignment2-saga/README.md

 | Saint Louis Art Museum    |  5 Hours       |  Free    |
 | St. louis gateway arch    |  5 Hours       |   $16    |

+- Images for the places are provided at the end

 ___

 ## Quotes about life